-Newport’s Clean Water Journey: From Combined System Overflow to Integration
+Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 The Water Pollution Control Division (WPC) has led a multi-phase, long-term effort to reduce combined sewer overflows (CSOs) and protect the water quality of Newport Harbor since the 1970s.
-Now, WPC is taking a new integrated approach to better protect the Harbor and our community.
+Major capital obligations under the original CSO Long Term Control Plan have been substantially completed, while ongoing compliance, optimization, reporting, and integrated planning obligations continue under the active Consent Decree.
+WPC has shifted focus to an integrated approach that addresses CSO obligations alongside stormwater quality, flood mitigation, and climate resilience.

 Overview

-WPC’s CSO Control Program is part of a mandated 20-year System Master Plan under a Consent Decree with the EPA and RIDEM.
-The goal is to reduce combined sewer overflow (CSO) events through infrastructure upgrades, stormwater management, and long-term planning.
+WPC’s CSO Control Program is part of a long-term System Master Plan under a Consent Decree with EPA and RIDEM.
+The goal is to reduce combined sewer overflow events through infrastructure upgrades, separation of stormwater and wastewater pipes, and long term planning.
+Major capital obligations under the original CSO Long Term Control Plan have been substantially completed, while ongoing compliance, optimization, reporting, and integrated planning obligations continue under the active Consent Decree.

 Read more…

-Newport’s sewer system, built in the 1870s, was originally designed a single-pipe system that carried stormwater and wastewater.
-Since the 1970s, WPC has been working to separate stormwater and wastewater systems to reduce the occurrence of overflows.
-Today, Newport’s system contains both separate and combined components, during heavy rain events combined components can become overwhelmed, which may trigger a combined.
+Newport’s sewer system, originally built in the 1870s, was designed as a single-pipe system that carried both stormwater and sanitary wastewater.
+Since the 1970s, WPC has been separating stormwater and wastewater pipes to reduce the occurrence of combined sewer overflows.
+Today, Newport’s system contains both separate and combined components.
+During heavy rain events, combined components can become overwhelmed, which may trigger a combined sewer overflow event.

-When this happens, excess flow is treated and disinfected at one of the City’s two permitted CSO facilities before entering the harbor:
+When this happens, excess flow is conveyed to one of the City’s two permitted CSO facilities for treatment and disinfection before discharge to the harbor:

-A New Chapter in Protecting Our Harbor and Community
+A New Chapter in Protecting the Harbor and Community

 Where We Are Now